grange85/ahfow-www/_posts/2010/2010-07-15-sleeve-for-the-new-dean-britta-7.markdown

 tags: []
 ---
 <div><a href='http://posterous.com/getfile/files.posterous.com/ahfow/di7QgnSRTN955K8NuNHcY41h32Met3dvuH3PQCtfxZD3ywHMIKFigmSC1VMM/dab_it-dont-rain.jpg'></a>
-<p>Here&#039;s a pic of the sleeve for Dean &amp; Britta&#039;s upcoming single on Great Pop Supplement - I&#039;ll hazard a guess that there&#039;s a Nico pic on the other side... anyone able to confirm?
+<p>Here&#039;s a pic of the sleeve for Dean & Britta&#039;s upcoming single on Great Pop Supplement - I&#039;ll hazard a guess that there&#039;s a Nico pic on the other side... anyone able to confirm?
 <p /></p>
 - news
 </p></div>